Mnkubusb/Right_Quest/README.md

 # 🛡️ Right Hero

-**Right Hero** is a story-driven, turn-based RPG where your choices determine who becomes the true hero.
-Pick the right allies, master powerful abilities, and battle dark forces in a rich fantasy world full of secrets, danger, and unexpected twists.
+**Right Hero** is a story-driven, turn-based RPG where your choices determine who becomes the right hero.

 ---

 ## 🎮 Features

-- 🧙 Unique characters with upgradeable skills
+- 🧙 Unique characters
-- ⚔️ Turn-based tactical combat system
+- ⚔️ Questions based level
 - 🗺️ Explore a handcrafted world full of side quests and lore
 - 🎭 Narrative-driven gameplay with multiple endings
 - 💬 Dynamic dialogue choices that impact the story
-- 🧩 Puzzles, loot, and hidden secrets to discover

 ---